Definition

 Misdemeanor | 1 year after the case sends |

-If the defense attorney succeeds in getting the charge(s) dismissed, then there is no waiting period to petition the court for a criminal record seal.8
+If your defense attorney succeeds in getting the charge(s) dismissed, then there is no waiting period to petition the court for a criminal record seal.8

 7. Will I get deported?

-It depends on which offense(s) the defendant is convicted of.
+It depends on which offense(s) you were convicted of.
 In general, deportable crimes include:

 - firearm offenses